Birkhoff-Kellogg type results in product spaces and their application to differential systems: Funding

-A. Calamai and G.~Infante are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
-G.~Infante is a member of the UMI Group TAA and the ``The Research ITalian network on Approximation (RITA)''.
 J. Rodr\'iguez--L\'opez has been partially supported by the VIS Program of the University of Calabria, by Ministerio de Ciencia y Tecnología (Spain), AEI and Feder, grant PID2020-113275GB-I00, and by Xunta de Galicia, grant ED431C 2023/12.
 This study was partly funded by: Research project of MIUR (Italian Ministry of Education, University and Research) Prin 2022 “Nonlinear differential problems with applications to real phenomena” (Grant Number: 2022ZXZTN2).